-Buffy lore states that into every generation a slayer is born, and the time for a new chosen one, some two decades on, may finally be here.
-That’s right, a Buff The Vampire Slayer reboot is reportedly in the works.
+Buffy lore states that into every generation a slayer is born, and the time for a new chosen one, some two decades on, is finally here.
+That’s right, a Buffy The Vampire Slayer reboot is officially in the works.
 And yes, Sarah Michelle Gellar is involved.

-Sources have revealed to Variety that a sequel to the iconic 90s series is ‘nearing a pilot order at Hulu’.
+Sources first revealed to Variety that a sequel to the iconic 90s series is ‘nearing a pilot order at Hulu’ in February, and since then, we’ve been waiting with bated breath to see who would be joining the cast.

-It’s also reported that Gellar, who played the vampire-slaying teen from 1997 to 2003, is in talks to reprise her role.
-It’s believed the series would see Gellar aka Buffy take on a recurring role with the focus being on the next generation of slayer.
+Gellar, who played the vampire-slaying teen from 1997 to 2003, is confirmed to be reprising her role as Buffy Summers in a recurring capacity with a focus on the next generation of slayer.

 Gellar is also expected to executive produce alongside Gail Berman and Nora Zuckerman and Lila Zuckerman who will also write and showrun.
 Joss Whedon, who originally created the series, is noticeably absent following shocking allegations of “abuse of power” on the set of the show.